solislemuslab/lake-microbiome-data-analysis/data/README.md

 # data
-This directory stores the raw data files used in the project analyses.
-The following files are included:
+This directory contains all the raw data files necessary for our analyses, focusing on microbial communities and their environmental interactions.

 ## Directory Contents